Yoast/archive/readme.txt

 == Screenshots ==

-1. The plugin takes over the Search Appearance &rarr; Media settings.
+1. The plugin takes over the Search Appearance &rarr; Media settings from Yoast SEO.

 == Changelog ==